quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/QUIC does not use server-initiated bidirectional streams.
 The use of unidirectional streams is discussed in {{unidirectional-streams}}.
-Both clients and servers SHOULD send a non-zero value for the QUIC transport parameter `initial_max_uni_streams`.
+Both clients and servers SHOULD send a value of three or greater for the QUIC transport parameter `initial_max_uni_streams`.

 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction.
 Requests and